Helga Goetze: Life

 Helga Goetze was born in 1922 in Magdeburg.
 She lived there until the beginning of World War II, when her family moved to Hamburg.
 She married in 1942 and subsequently had seven children.
 In 1968, on a trip to Sicily, she met a Sicilian lover with whom she said she experienced her first orgasm; this inspired her to leave her husband, join the free love movement, and live in a variety of communes and shared apartments.

 Work

 From the late 1960s onwards, Goetze embroidered hundreds of canvases, most featuring images of genitalia and female sexuality, and some depicting scenes from the Christian Bible and other religious texts.
 She also painted works depicting her Sicilian lover and her ex-husband, and wrote over 3000 poems.
-In 1982, she moved from Hamburg to Berlin, where she was known to sit in front of the Kaiser Wilhelm Memorial Church or Humboldt University every day with a sign that read "Ficken ist Frieden" ("Fucking is peace").
+In 1982, she moved from Hamburg to Berlin, where she was known to sit in front of the Kaiser Wilhelm Memorial Church or TU Berlin every day with a sign that read "Ficken ist Frieden" ("Fucking is peace").

 She appeared in Rosa von Praunheim's films Red Love (1982) and City of Lost Souls (1983) with Jayne County.